Making AI adoption practical, human, and actually kind of fun.

 Nicolle Merrill, CEO

-She designs and authors AI learning content that is licensed by companies to accelerate workforce AI adoption and upskilling.
+She designs and licenses AI learning content that accelerates workforce adoption and upskilling across non-technical teams.
 She is recognized for creating accessible AI training frameworks for non-technical professionals and for developing train-the-trainer programs that enable organizations to scale AI education internally.
-Her programs help leaders and employees apply AI with confidence, improve productivity, and meet ethical expectations.

 Nicolle also teaches AI strategy and workforce transformation to MBA students and executives at Porto Business School.